2020PB/police-brutality/reports/Utah.md

 The old man was shoved and pushed by the police, which led him to hit the railing and collapse.

-tags: elderly, push, shove, shields, bystander
+tags: elderly, push, shove, shield, bystander

 id: ut-saltlakecity-1